-An adaptive approach to anything is all about results rather than the activity involved.
+An adaptive approach to anything is about results rather than the activity involved.
 A result-based approach emphasizes iterations, reviews, and relevant changes for the next iteration.
-So, if you want a framework for your project management, the adaptive project management framework is ideal.
+So, the adaptive project management framework is ideal if you want a framework for your project management.

 It allows teams to enhance the projects and maximize the results in no time.
 Here is everything you must know about this framework.